Online converter of Roman numerals to Arabic and vice versa

 Frequently Asked Questions (FAQ)

-The Roman-Arabic numeral converter allows you to convert numbers between Roman and Arabic numeral systems.
-It's useful for historians, students studying classical texts, and anyone working with ancient documents.
+The Roman and Arabic numeral converter allows you to convert numbers between the Roman and Arabic numeral systems.
+This is useful for historians, students studying classical texts, and anyone working with ancient documents.

-The converter supports Arabic numbers from 1 to 3999 and their corresponding Roman numerals.
+The converter supports Arabic numerals from 1 to 3999 and their corresponding Roman numerals.
 The maximum Roman numeral is MMMCMXCIX (3999).
 There is no zero in the Roman system.

-Roman numerals are used for chapter numbering in books, denoting centuries, on clock faces, in film credits for release years, and in various official documents and inscriptions.
+Roman numerals are used for numbering chapters in books, denoting centuries, on clock faces, and in various official documents and inscriptions.